iexcloud/docs/source/interacting-with-your-data/apperate-api-basics.md

 ## Getting an API OAS Document

-The [`/platform/swagger-json` endpoint](https://iexcloud.io/docs/apperate-apis/get-openapi-json) returns a JSON file that specifies the [Apperate APIs](https://iexcloud.io/docs/apperate-apis) per the OpenAPI Specification (OAS).
+The [`GET /openapi-doc` endpoint](https://iexcloud.io/docs/apperate-apis/get-openapi-json) returns a JSON file that specifies the [Apperate APIs](https://iexcloud.io/docs/apperate-apis) per the OpenAPI Specification (OAS).
 You can generate a client SDK for your favorite language using the JSON file.

 ## What's Next